mobilityDCAT-AP/mobilityDCAT-AP/releases/validationFiles/SHACL_tutorial.md

   **SHACL does the same for RDF data**, ensuring that:
   - Required properties exist
   - Values are in the correct format
   - Data follows specific rules and patterns

+  ### Why It Matters
+  Without SHACL, data can be incomplete or inconsistent - like receiving a shipping address with no city or a phone number with letters in it.
+  With SHACL, computers can automatically verify data quality before accepting it, leading to:
+  * More reliable information
+  * Fewer errors in systems
+  * Clearer expectations for data providers
   Just like form validation improves data quality in web applications, SHACL enhances data reliability in semantic web applications.

 </details>

 ### 🔄 Why OWL is Not Enough?